 - Monitor yourself for flu symptoms and seek medical attention immediately if you’re unwell

 - Cover your mouth with a tissue paper when coughing or sneezing, and dispose the soiled tissue paper in the rubbish bin immediately

-- Livestreams will be at our regular English and Chinese service timings, on our YouTube channel
+- English, Chinese, and Hokkien Services will be streamed at their regular service timings on our YouTube channel

 - Delays may be experienced, depending on the internet connection and speed

-- Tithes and offering can be given any time throughout the week
+- Tithes and offerings can be given any time throughout the week

-- During the livestream, “Scan & Pay” QR codes will also be shown, which you can use to give with your bank’s mobile app
+- During the service, “Scan & Pay” QR codes will also be shown, which you can use to give with your bank’s mobile app

 For The Kids

-- Children can use this template to help them follow the sermon
+- Children can use weekly activity sheets that can be downloaded here to follow along the sermon

 - Our GKidz Team will also be on the live chat to provide sermon pointers